middleburygcl/wings/README.md

 `wings` is a web interface for graphics applications.
 It is primarily intended for server-side rendering of meshes and solution fields for scientific applications, in which a mesh might be stored on a remote cluster or a cloud virtual machine (e.g. using GCP or AWS).

 `wings` directly manages `OpenGL` contexts and handles sharing contexts between threads.
 There is no dependency on an `OpenGL` function loader (such as `glad`) or a window or event manager (such as `GLFW`).
 It may be possible to support `Vulkan` in the future (the design of the rendering context structure directly supports this), but I have no experience developing with `Vulkan` yet so there are no examples here (please feel free to contribute with a pull request!).
 There is some initial support for directly serving the client HTML pages using a TCP server, however, this needs to be tested further.
-I recommend opening the client HTML pages locally for now.
+I recommend opening the client HTML pages locally for now, or open the pages which are hosted on GitHub, for example, https://philipclaude.github.io/wings/vwing/.

 Some examples are provided in the `apps` directory.
 The `util` directory also contains some utilities for creating new applications.